sauravraghuvanshi/azure-docs-powershell/Az/Az.FrontDoor/Enable-AzFrontDoorCustomDomainHttps.md

 Type                             : Microsoft.Network/frontdoors/frontendendpoints
 ```

-Enable HTTPS for a custom domain "frontendpointname1-custom-xyz" that is part of Front Door "frontdoor1" in resource group "resourcegroup1" using Front Door managed certificate.
+Enable HTTPS for a custom domain "frontendpointname1-custom-xyz" that is part of Front Door "frontdoor1" in resource group "resourcegroup1" using customer's own certificate in Key Vault with the specific version.

 ### Example 3: Enable HTTPS for a custom domain with PSFrontendEndpoint object using Front Door managed certificate.
 ```powershell